uberswe/golang-base-project/README.md

 This easiest way for me to achieve this was with a database.
 I decided to use [GORM](https://gorm.io/docs/) which should fully support MySQL, PostgreSQL, SQLite, SQL Server and Clickhouse or any other databases compatible with these dialects.

 The frontend is based off of examples from [https://getbootstrap.com/docs/5.0/examples/](https://getbootstrap.com/docs/5.0/examples/).

+## Getting started

+Simply run `go run cmd/base/main.go` and the entire project should run using an sqlite in-memory database.

 ## Project structure